 WRAC members served in many operations, including Malaya (1948-60), Kenya (1952-60), Cyprus (1954-59), Aden (1963-67), Northern Ireland (1969-2007) and the Gulf War (1990-91).
 Fifty-nine members of the WRAC died in service.

 During 'the Troubles' in Northern Ireland, WRAC members were deployed alongside civilian police in order to search female suspects at checkpoints, in house searches and on patrols.
 They also served as administrators, telecommunications operators and switchboard operators.

 Over 200 WRAC personnel were deployed to the Gulf War to work as staff officers and assistant adjutants, as well as serving as intelligence analysts.
 This was the last time women in the Army were deployed on a large scale as a separate corps.

 What was the motto of the Women's Royal Army Corps?

 The motto 'Suaviter in Modo, Fortiter in Re' (Gentle in Manner, Resolute in Deed) originated with Claudio Acquaviva, a 16th-century Jesuit priest.
 It was subsequently adopted by several organisations, including the WRAC.

-By 1991, many WRAC officers and servicewomen were serving with other regiments.
-By the end of that year they had been formally transferred to those units.
+By 1991, most WRAC officers and servicewomen were serving with other regiments.
+By the end of that year, they had been formally transferred to those units.

 What was left of the WRAC was mainly made up of pay clerks.
-When the corps disbanded in 1992, these became part of the Staff and Personnel Branch within the new Adjutant General's Corps.
+When the corps disbanded in 1992, these became part of the Staff and Personnel Branch within the new Adjutant General's Corps, formed in April 1992.